mnieber/donate-tk/doc/installation-and-testing.rst

 ========================

 The DonateTk project comes with `docker-compose` files that allow you to try it out.
-To use it in your own project you should copy the DonateTk files into your project and if necessary adapt them to your needs.
+To use the DonateTk Django app you should copy it into your django project.
+To use the React app, you should copy the `frontend/src/donations` directory into your React project and adapt it to your needs.

 Trying out DonateTk